-- <original file> is the original clear-text configuration file (.cfg or .ini file). - <encrypted file> is the output file (an encrypted .cfx or .inx file). - <pre - <salt value> is the 8 bytes of a special key value that is combined with the password.
+- <original file> is the original clear-text configuration file (.cfg or .ini file). - <encrypted file> is the output file (an encrypted .cfx or .inx file). - <password> is the password that is used to encrypt the file. - <salt value> is the 8 bytes of a special key value that is combined with the password.
 The format is 16 hexadecimal digits [0-9,A-F].